 The nuts and bolts of going out on your own

-Setting up a trades business can be as simple as deciding on a name, registering for tax purposes and spreading the word about your new venture.
-But if you’re thinking about going solo or have recently made the leap into self-employment, you’ll already know it’s not quite so straightforward.
+Setting up a trades business seems at first to be as simple as deciding on a name, registering for tax purposes and spreading the word about your new venture.
+But if you’re planning on going solo or have recently made the leap into self-employment, you’ll already know it’s not quite so straightforward.

-Whatever trade you’re in, to get your business off to the best start there are fundamentals to consider and understand.
-In this article, we’ll provide some helpful advice on how to get your business moving in the right direction, right from the start.
+Whatever trade you’re in, there are some business fundamentals to consider first.
+In this article, we’ll provide you some advice on how to get your business moving in the right direction, right from the start.

 Your start-up to-do list